NOAA-GSL/EAGLE/src/README.md

 Configuration for the `Inference` driver.

 - The `anemoi:` block provides the YAML config for the [anemoi-inference](https://anemoi.readthedocs.io/projects/inference/en/latest/index.html#) component.
-- The `checkpoint:` parameter specifies the location of the training checkpoints, to be used in by the training step.
+- The `checkpoint_dir:` parameter specifies the location of the training checkpoints, to be used in by the training step.

 ### platform